 Recommended: Identify unins000.exe related errors

 If unins000.exe is located in a subfolder of the user's profile folder, the security rating is 80% dangerous.
-The file size is 720,365 bytes.
+The file size is 720,365 bytes (50% of all occurrences) or 1,112,064 bytes.
 Unins000.exe is a file with no information about its developer.
 The program is not visible.
 Unins000.exe is not a Windows system file.
 Unins000.exe is able to record keyboard and mouse inputs.

 Important: Some malware camouflages itself as unins000.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the unins000.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.